 Remarkably, despite the size of this camera, at review time, the only EOS cameras (aside from the simultaneously-introduced 90D) with more pixels are the full frame 5Ds and 5Ds R.

 Does everyone need this much resolution?
 No, but from an image quality perspective, I can't think of a negative reason for having too many pixels.
 All other aspects remaining equal, more is better.
 That said, there are some negative aspects to ultra-high image resolution.
 More specifically, higher resolution magnifies things you don't want to see including:

 Large file sizes require large amounts of storage, increased file transfer/load times, and increased computing cycles.
 The C-RAW format significantly reduces the impact of those first two downsides.
-Perhaps it is time to buy higher capacity memory cards and disk drives and to get a faster computer if necessary.
+Just get higher capacity memory cards and disk drives along with a faster computer if necessary.

 I've mentioned "pixel-level" very frequently here and want to emphasize that, when the final output size matches that from lower resolution imaging sensors, the entire list of magnification issues just presented are negated and down-sampling to a lower resolution has benefits.